2024 World Aquatics Swimming Championships (25 m) – Men's 400 metre freestyle: Background

 Two medalists from the 2022 Short Course World Championships in Melbourne returned for the event in Budapest: the USA's defending champion Kieran Smith and Lithuania's bronze medalist Danas Rapšys.
-Smith won gold in Melbourne with a lifetime best of 3:34.38 and had swam the fastest in the 2024 season with a 3:36.97 from the Singapore World Cup stop.
+Smith won gold in Melbourne with a lifetime best of 3:34.38 and had swum the fastest in the 2024 season with a 3:36.97 from the Singapore World Cup stop.
 Rapšys, a former gold medalist in 2018, entered with a 2024 season best of 3:37.31, also from the World Cup circuit.
-Belgium’s Lucas Henveaux, bronze medalist at the 2023 European Short Course Championships, held the second-fastest time among entrants at 3:37.23.
+Belgium's Lucas Henveaux, bronze medalist at the 2023 European Short Course Championships, held the second-fastest time among entrants at 3:37.23.
 Other sub-3:40 swimmers included Ahmed Jaouadi of Tunisia (3:38.74), Xu Yizhou of China (3:38.81), and Roman Fuchs of France (3:39.55).
 Olympic champion Lukas Märtens and 2022 long-course world champion Elijah Winnington also featured, though neither had recent short-course results.
 Additional contenders included Antonio Djaković, a 2021 Worlds bronze medalist, and Carson Foster of the USA.
-Bulgaria’s Petar Mitsin, the long-course junior world record holder, entered with a short-course best of 3:41.19.
+Bulgaria's Petar Mitsin, the long-course junior world record holder, entered with a short-course best of 3:41.19.

 SwimSwam predicted Winnington would win, Märtens would take second, and Henveaux would come third.